Student Scholarship Program

 Application Process & Timeline

-Click here if you would like to receive notice when we start accepting submissions for our 2019 Student Scholarships.
+Click here if you would like to receive notice when we start accepting submissions for our 2020 Student Scholarship Program.

 We are partnered with Scholarship America who manages the application process.
 Applicants must meet the program’s eligibility requirements and submit the appropriate documents by the deadline.
-Scholarships are accepted for 6-8 weeks in the spring (March-May).
-The application review takes about one month (May-June) and scholarship winners are notified by Scholarship America in mid July, once the FBOL board approves the recipient candidates.
+Scholarships are accepted for 6-8 weeks in the winter (Dec-Feb).
+The application review takes about a month and we anticipate scholarship winners will be notified by Scholarship America near the end of April, once the FBOL board approves the recipient candidates.

 Ten scholars matriculating to four-year institutions will receive an award of up to $10,000 per year for two years.
 Twenty scholars will receive an award of up to $5,000 for their post-secondary experience in any program of their choice, with the opportunity to apply for an additional award as they successfully enter their second post-secondary academic year.